IPESE/REHO/documentation/sections/Model formulation.rst

 Inside, you will find 5 files:

 - `model.mod` contains the modeling of the energy system with the declaration of all parameters and variables, problem constraints (energy balance, mass balance, heat cascade, etc.).
 This is the core of the MILP model.
+- `master_problem.mod` contains the modeling of the problem for the decomposition approach.
 - `scenario.mod` contains the optimization objective functions, the epsilon constraints, and some specific constraints that can be enabled to model a particular scenario.
-- `data_stream.mod` contains values that specify the operating temperatures of streams and energy conversion units.
+- `data_stream.dat` contains values that specify the operating temperatures of streams and energy conversion units.
-- `data_stream_storage.mod` specifies the operating temperatures of the energy storage units.
+- `data_stream_storage.dat` specifies the operating temperatures of the energy storage units.
-- `master_problem.mod` contains the modeling of the problem for the decomposition approach.

 And one folder `units` which contains the model files specific to each technology that can be used in the system.
 Three subfolders (`district_units`, `h2_units`, and `storage`) are used for easier classification.